 If someone is engaging in avoidance, they may not want to talk about thoughts and feelings connected to a traumatic experience, as talking about these may further increase discomfort.

-In addition, they may avoid activities, memories, and people related to the trauma and may block memories.
-They may not remember certain details or may have trouble remembering certain events.
+Additionally, they may avoid activities, memories, and people associated with the trauma and may also block certain memories.
+They may not recall certain details or struggle to remember specific events.

 Why Avoidance Makes PTSD Worse